rogov-dvp/medical-imaging-matching/docs/gitstats-emily/march.md

    - Worked on integrating all the features together on the remote server (ie. Preprocessing, Batch Builder, Breast Detection, and Model (CNN))
    - Wrote integration tests for the integration of the features
    - Researched how to use the hard cases for batch building first.
+   - created files for final report and presentation

 Notes: